alan-turing-institute/monitoring-ecosystem-resilience/peep/README.md

 for each geometry.

 If a column `on_land` is available in the geoparquet file, the script will filter only rows where the column is True.
-If not this column is not found, the scrip will loop over all rows of the data.
+If not this column is not found, the script will loop over all rows of the data.

 Flags such as `start_date`, `end_date`, `time_per_point` must be provided as well, and it will be used for all the config files created.